A Guide to Helping a Lost Furry Friend

 - Check for a Collar and Tag: Look for a collar with a tag that includes the owner’s contact information.

 To have your pet scanned for a microchip, you can take them to a local veterinarian, animal shelter, or humane society.
 Many of these organizations have microchip scanners and can check your pet for a microchip at no cost.
+Also, all Hollywood Feed locations now have a microchip scanner!
+Click here to find a location near you!

 If your pet does not have a microchip, you can have one implanted by your veterinarian.
 This is a quick and painless procedure that can help reunite you with your pet if they ever go missing.